Danielg212/vue-workshop/README.md

 # Vue (2.6.11 - latest v2 realese) & TS - workshop (class component)
 Welcome to Vue workshop! :)

-In this tutorial we will lern the basics of the awesoeme Vue.js framework + TS by creating a basic to-do list.
+In this tutorial we will learn the basics of the awesoeme Vue.js framework + TS by creating a basic to-do list.
 Please make sure to have the latest npm+node versions installed.

 <img src='./img/todo.png' alt='database' width='500' />